fiee/generic_django_project/README.rst

 Issues
 ------

+I’m trying to keep this current and to implement what I learn from my actual projects and best practice advise.
+But since I mostly do other things than starting new django projects, I’m always far behind.

 * Probably security holes - use at your own risk.
 * I could also support runit_, but I didn't want to replace init
 * South_ still doesn't work for me, must overcome problems with several releases and multiple projects accessing the same Django_ app outside of virtualenvs_

 -----
 Ideas